AginSquash/open2fa/README.md

  1. Download the latest version of the source code
  > git clone https://github.com/AginSquash/open2fa.git
  2. Go to **open2fa** folder and open the **open2fa.xcodeproj** file.
- 3. Wait until XCode downloads all dependencies and then run project.
+ 3. Wait until xcode downloads all dependencies and then run project.

 ## Dependencies